Quantum-accelerated algorithms for generating random primitive polynomials over finite fields: Algorithms

-In the following we consider two different methods of generating primitive polynomials over finite fields.
-One is to test the primitivity of random polynomials directly, while the other search for a random primitive element (generator of $\gf{q^n}^\times$) $\alpha\in\gf{q^n}$ first, then algorithm for computing minimal polynomial \cite{massey69,shoup99} is applied to obtain a corresponding degree $n$ primitive polynomial, of which $\alpha$ is a root.
+In this section, we will delve into two distinct approaches for generating primitive polynomials over finite fields.
+The first method involves testing the primitivity of randomly generated polynomials using Equation \eqref{testcond}.
+On the other hand, the second method utilizes Equation \eqref{testcond1} to randomly generate a primitive element (a generator of $\gf{q^n}^\times$), denoted as $\alpha\in\gf{q^n}$, on a quantum computer.
+Subsequently, classical algorithms for computing the minimal polynomial \cite{massey69, shoup99} can be applied to obtain a degree $n$ primitive polynomial such that $\alpha$ is a root of it.